ludwig-ai/ludwig-docs/src/docs/user_guide.md

 #### Transformer Encoder

-The `transformer` encoder implements a stack of transformer blocks, replicating the architecture introduced the [Attention is all you need](https://arxiv.org/abs/1706.03762) paper, and adds am optional stack of fully connected layers at the end.
+The `transformer` encoder implements a stack of transformer blocks, replicating the architecture introduced in the [Attention is all you need](https://arxiv.org/abs/1706.03762) paper, and adds am optional stack of fully connected layers at the end.

 ```
        +------+